Bostonhacks/bostonhacks-api/README.md

 Testing is done with Supertest and Jest.
 Run tests locally with `npm run test:dev`

 ## Validation
-Zod is used for input validation
+Zod is used for input validation.
+Some controllers require more control over validation, so Zod does not handle some fields in those cases.

 # Deployment
 Deployment can be done either direct code deploy or Dockerized.
 The Dockerfile along with the root directory is all you need to give a hosting service to start the server.
 Currently, the server is running as a Docker container in a cloud hosting provider.